willrogers/pml/docs/index.rst

 PML is a python library for accelerator commissioning and beam study.
 It is a framework that implements high level configure/run behaviour of control system components like those used in continuous scans.

 PML is a package that includes libraries.
-Besides the the commonly used applications, like Beam based alignment, the PML includes a set of API
-(Application Programming Interface) which is used for writing further scripts and interactive controls.
+PML includes a set of API (Application Programming Interface) which is used for writing further scripts and interactive controls.